Gecked-Deck/bazzite_waydroid/README.md

 ```
 waydroid session stop
 ```
 Congrats!
 If you're running on Bazzite Desktop you can stop here, unless you want ARM emulation in which case skip to **Step 7** for those instructions.
-The following commands up until step X are purely for the Steam Deck.
+The following commands up until step 7 are purely for the Steam Deck.

 ## 6. Configuring Weston
 Weston is a Wayland compositor, which we'll use to get Waydroid working properly in game mode.